Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Expressions for the energy of excited states

 \section{Expressions for the energy of excited states}

-There exists no full proof procedure to generalize the formula \eqref{eq:vacMenergy} to the excited states.
+No complete and full proof procedure is known to generalize the formula \eqref{eq:vacMenergy} to the excited states\footnote{except for \(N=2\) case where we know from \cite{Gromov:2008gj} the complete description of all excited states}.
 The analytic continuation of \cite{Dorey:1996re} with respect to the mass is difficult, if possible at all for a general state in our model.
 The procedure of \cite{Dorey:1996re,Bazhanov:1994ft} claims that for the excited states a set of logarithmic poles (different for each state) appears under the integral in \eqref{eq:vacMenergy}.
-From \eqref{eq:phiTboundRi} and the ABA we know that at very large \(\L\), \(T_{a,0}(\theta)\simeq\phi(\theta - iN/4+ia/2)\), where \(\phi(\theta)=\prod_j(\th-\th_j)\) is a polynomial encoding all {\it real} roots\footnote{We consider here for simplicity only the situation when the Bethe roots \(\th_j\) are real in the asymptotic limit.
-The case when they occur in complex conjugated pairs should not be very different but at the moment we did not try do to it. } For finite \(\L\) the roots \(\th_j\) will be shifted and in general become complex.
-These exact Bethe roots, as opposed to the approximate ones given by \eqref{eq:BAE}, are defined by the exact Bethe equations \(T_{a,0}(\th_j^{(a)}-i N/4+i a/2)=0\).
-There is a whole family of such roots when \(a\in [0,N]\), because even though the two functions \(T_{a,0}(\th)\) and \(T_{a+1,0}(\th+i/2)\) have the same limit at large \(\L\), they do not necessarily have the same roots at finite size.
-Each of these roots also gives rise to two zeroes and two poles in the \(Y\)-functions, namely, as we see from \eqref{eq:1PY}, \(1+Y_{a,0}(\th_j^{(a)}-i N/4+i a/2\pm i/2)=0\) and \(1+Y_{{a\pm1},0}(\th_j^{(a)}-i N/4+i a/2)=\infty\).
+From \eqref{eq:phiTboundRi} and the ABA we know that at very large \(\L\), \(T_{a,0}(\theta)\simeq\varphi(\theta - iN/4+ia/2)\), where \(\varphi(\theta)=\prod_j(\th-\th_j)\) is a polynomial encoding all {\it real} roots\footnote{We consider here for simplicity only the situation when the Bethe roots \(\th_j\) are real in the asymptotic limit.
+The case when they occur in complex conjugated pairs should not be very different but at the moment we did not try to do it. } For finite \(\L\) the roots \(\th_j\) will be shifted and in general become complex.
+These exact Bethe roots, as opposed to the approximate ones given by \eqref{eq:BAE}, are defined by the exact Bethe equations \(T_{a,0}(\th_j^{(a)} {+}i N/4 {-}i a/2)=0\).
+There is a whole family of such roots when \(a\in [0,N]\), because even though the two functions \(T_{a,0}(\th)\) and \(T_{a+1,0}(\th {-}i/2)\) have the same limit at large \(\L\), they do not necessarily have the same roots at finite size.
+Each of these roots also gives rise to two zeroes and two poles in the \(Y\)-functions, namely, as we see from \eqref{eq:1PY}, \(1+Y_{a,0}(\th_j^{(a)}+i N/4-i a/2\pm i/2)=0\) and \(1+Y_{{a\pm1},0}(\th_j^{(a)}+i N/4-i a/2)=\infty\).
 Among these families of finite size Bethe roots, we will actually restrict ourselves to the roots \(\th_j^{( \frac N 2)}\) for even \(N\), and \(\th_j^{( \frac{ N\pm 1}{ 2})}\) for odd \(N\).
 We will argue that only those ones will contribute as poles caught by an integration contour.

 Separating the logarithmic poles (where \(1+Y_a\) cancels) in the contour integral \eqref{eq:vacMenergy} should give a familiar contribution \(\sum_j\cosh\frac{2\pi}{N}\th_j\) to the energy of a finite \(\L\) state.
 This appears to be the right, though not completely well understood and justified, answer for some models, including the PCF at \(N=2\) \cite{Gromov:2008gj}.